Katiyabaaz: Reception

 The film was very well received by both international and well as national press.
-The largest German national paper, Süddeutsche Zeitung gave Katiyabaaz a fantastic review after its premiere at the Berlin International Film Festival.
+The largest German national paper, Süddeutsche Zeitung, gave Katiyabaaz a fantastic review after its premiere at the Berlin International Film Festival.
 According to Tom Brook from BBC's Talking Movies, "the filmmakers very effectively bring what could be rather dry subject to life".
 Aarti Virani wrote in The New York Times that the film was "a jarring glimpse at India’s rampant energy crisis".
 Abhimanyu Das wrote an extensive article about the film, Creatures of Light and Darkness in the Caravan magazine.

 Deepanjana Pal of Firstpost called the film a "beautifully-shot documentary".
 Leading film critics gave it glowing reviews.
 Rajeev Masand called it a "Slice of Life" film.
 Anupama Chopra referred to it as a "sad love letter to Kanpur".
 Mihir Fadnavis reviewed the film for DNA India, where he called it "more hilarious, insightful and gorgeous than a feature film".
 Mumbai's leading lifestyle website, Mumbai Boss, called Katiyabaaz a "crackling documentary!"

-On 28 August 2014, the Government of Uttar Pradesh exempted the film from entertainment tax, which also directed engineers of state power department to watch the film and "draw inspiration to stop illegal connections".
+On 28 August 2014, the Government of Uttar Pradesh exempted the film from entertainment tax and also directed engineers of state power department to watch the film and "draw inspiration to stop illegal connections".